 Industry Analysis & Industry Trends

 The United Kingdom is one of the largest markets for flowers and plants in Europe.
 Flowers like roses, daffodils, tulips, chrysanthemums and lilies are popular at events such as weddings and funerals, as well as on occasions like Valentine's Day.
 Most flowers and plants are imported, with the Netherlands accounting for the vast majority of industry imports.
-During the past five years, demand for flowers and plants has wilted, because they are discretionary products.
+During the past five years, demand for flowers and plants has wilted, due to their discretionary nature.
 Since 2008-09, a severe economic downturn has led people to reduce both the frequency of their purchases and their average spend on flowers and plants, particularly cut flowers and pot plants.
 As a result, industry revenue is estimated to grow at a compound annual rate of 2.3% over the five years through 2013-14 to £1.0... purchase to read more

 Industry Report - Industry Locations Chapter